Celebrations & Commemorations

 Midwinter Nights

-This experimental artwork was a R&D project for us to use a very unusual projection surface, a stand of trees which were viewable form the main path.
-The final piece is a ten minute visual poem.
-The piece depicts animals on a winter evening and juxtaposes predators and prey.
-The music composed by Karen Monid is meditative and is combined with animal noises to add atmosphere.
+The final piece is a ten minute visual poem projected onto the foliage and trees on the landscape.
+The piece depicts animals on a winter evening and juxtaposes images predators and prey.
+The music composed by Karen Monid is combined with animal noises in a wide soundscape to add atmosphere.

-The projection was re-worked to be shown again at Anglesey Abbey for the National Trust and at Sir Harold Hillier Gardens, again for Light Up Trails.
+The piece became an audience favourite.
+A flexible projection and sound work, it has been re-worked to be shown again at Anglesey Abbey for the National Trust and at Sir Harold Hillier Gardens, again for Light Up Trails.
+It remains a compelling and popular piece for every audience that encounters it.

 The Queen's Golden Jubilee